Designing textiles using Photoshop intensive

 You will be taught through visual and technical demonstrations and supporting handouts, samples and visual inspiration, demos, practical exercises, group tutorials and one to one support.

-Please note the City Lit uses Apple Mac computers in Digital Arts.
+Please note the City Lit uses Apple Mac computers.

 Are there any other costs?
 Is there anything I need to bring?